 "As Deputy Defense Secretary Paul Wolfowitz recently stated, after the fall of Hussein's regime the UN should be more involved in the dispensing of humanitarian aid to the people of Iraq than in the rebuilding of their government (see Online NewsHour article).
 In light of this, should the United Nations primarily be oriented towards humanitarian efforts?
-Due to recent complications such as those in the governing of Kosovo, should the UN be kept out of political or military campaigns altogether? ('The role of the United Nations in postwar Iraq')"
+Due to recent complications such as those in the governing of Kosovo, should the UN be kept out of political or military campaigns altogether?" ("The role of the United Nations in postwar Iraq")

-or, the most appropriate person to become the future leader of Iraq
+or, the most appropriate person to become the future leader of Iraq the PUK and report to the class.

-"Have interested students research the lives of Ahmed Chalabi, Ayatollah Mohammed Bakral-Hakim, Massoud Barzani of the KDP and Jalal Talabani of the PUK and report to the class.
 Have the class write an essay on which leader appears to be more qualified to lead." ("Who should rule the Interim government in Iraq?
 What should be their priorities?")